UNDP-Accelerator-Labs/rd_dashboard/README.md

 ## Project Overview

 The R&D Dashboard is a web-based visualization tool designed to provide insights into research and development (R&D) activities across various themes and countries.
-The dashboard includes multiple visualizations, such as gauge charts, bar charts, pie charts, and heatmaps, which offer a comprehensive overview of the distribution and intensity of R&D efforts globally.
+The dashboard includes multiple visualizations, such as gauge charts, bar charts, pie charts, and heatmaps, which offer a comprehensive overview of the distribution and intensity of R&D efforts across the Accelerator Labs.

 ### Key Features
 - **Gauge Charts**: Display the intensity of R&D activities across different themes.